rubyonracetracks/rails-neutrino-docu/docs/chapter02.md

 * This short version of the Rails Neutrino script skips the process of running the Annotate gem at each step.
 Saving time is handy when developing or maintaining Rails Neutrino.

 ## Follow Up
+* In a terminal window, enter the command "tmux".
-* Enter your new app's root directory.
-* Enter the command "sh neutrino.sh".
+* Enter your new app's root directory and enter the command "sh neutrino.sh; sh server.sh".
+This runs all the tests and then starts up your app in the local Rails server.
 If all goes well, there are no test failures or offenses.
-* Enter the command "sh server.sh".
-Open your web browser to the appropriate URL to view your app locally.
+After the tests have been completed, the Rails server will run.
+If all goes well, you will be able to view your app locally when you open your browser to the appropriate URL.
+Please note that if you selected a non-zero port offset for your Docker container, the appropriate port number will be something different from 3000.